-The perimeter of the population will more generally be reviewed every year to take into account changes in terms of internal organisation and remuneration levels.
+The perimeter of the Group Regulated population will be reviewed every year to take into account changes in terms of internal organisation and remuneration levels.
+The employees identified as regulated are notified of their status.

-In addition, 217 staff members (including 33 already identified at the Group level) have been identified as regulated within seven subsidiaries of the Group located within the European Economic Area.
+In addition, 322 staff members (including 39 already identified at the Group level) have been identified as regulated within nine subsidiaries of the Group located within the European Economic Area.
 These entities must apply on individual basis the CRD IV Directive as they are considered significant entities in their respective countries:

-- 58 in Crédit du Nord in France;
+- > 86 in Crédit du Nord in France;

-- 15 in Société Générale Bank and Trust (SGBT) in Luxemburg;
+- > 27 in Societe Generale Bank and Trust (SGBT) in Luxemburg;

-- 23 in Société Générale Securities Services (SGSS) Spa in Italy;
+- > 20 in Societe Generale Securities Services (SGSS) Spa in Italy;

-- 7 in SG Private Banking in Belgium;
+- > 10 in SG Private Banking in Belgium;

-- 72 in Komercni Banka in Czech Republic;
+- > 89 in Komercni Banka in Czech Republic;

-- 26 in Banque Roumaine de Développement (BRD) in Romania;
+- > 37 in Banque Roumaine de Développement (BRD) in Romania;

-- 16 in Eurobank in Poland4.
+- > 20 in Eurobank in Poland;

+- > 20 in SGEB in Bulgaria;

+- > 13 in SKB in Slovenia.